 We offer high refresh rate panels.
 If you broadcast online, you’ll want to ensure your panels have a refresh rate of no less than 3840 Hz.
 Low refresh rate panels will result in wavy lines that will distract your audience.

 Our warranty is included in the overall price.
-We offer a 3-year warranty on all of our LED Wall panels.
+We offer a 24-month warranty on all of our LED Wall panels.

 In the case that a pixel fails or is not functioning properly, we simply remove the module and replace it with a spare.

 With LED panels you have the flexibility to create multiple designs and change the shape as many times as you want.
 Our team of technicians will assist you in redesigning your screen, as needed.

 Most LED Panels are rated for 60,000 to 100,000 hours.
 You’ll have these panels for a long time and will get a lot of life out of them.
 In the case something malfunctions, you can contact us and we will give you all the information to properly service and maintain your panels.